043_ Developing a polygenic score for lithium treatment response

 We aim to generate Li+PGS and test its association with lithium response in patients with BD.

-Participants: Data from all samples in PsyCourse who have genotype data available will be included in this study.
+Participants: Data from individuals in PsyCourse cohort, diagnosed with bipolar disorder, received lithium and assessed for the ALDA scale for their treatment prognosis (n=123) and who have genotype data available will be included in this study.

 Polygenic risk scores: GWAS summary statistic from the ConLiGen sample will be used as discovery sample for computing Li+PGS using "a polygenic risk score by continuous shrinkage (PRS-CS) software" that utilizes a Bayesian regression framework (Ge, Chen et al. 2019).
 PRS-CS infer posterior SNP effect sizes under continuous shrinkage (CS) using GWAS summary statistics and an external linkage disequilibrium (LD) reference panel.
 For the current analysis, the precomputed LD pattern of the 1000 Genomes European reference panel and (Southam, Gilly et al. 2017) and the discovery GWAS summary statistics will be used to calculate PGS scores.